 The multiplexer master acts as a transparent gateway between the maintenance station and the field devices.
 The maintenance station is typically a computer with appropriate software, see chapter 3.2.
-The maintenance station can address up to 31 multiplexer masters via a RS-485 connection of up to 57600 baud.
-Since each multiplexer master can address up to 256 field devices, each RS-485 interface communicates with up to 7936 field devices.
+The maintenance station can address up to 31 multiplexer masters via an RS-485 connection with a speed of up to 57600 baud.
+Since each multiplexer master can address up to 32 field devices, each RS-485 interface can communicate with up to 992 field devices.